 Do other medicines interfere with the progestogen-only pill?

 Some medicines may interfere with the POP and make it less effective.
-Tell the doctor or pharmacist that you take the POP if you are prescribed or buy another medicine.
+It is important to advise the doctor or pharmacist, when prescribed or buying another medicine, that you take the POP..
 Medicines which interfere with the POP include:

 - The antibiotics rifampicin and rifabutin.
 (Other antibiotics do not affect the POP.)

 - St John's wort.
 This is a treatment bought over the counter and sometimes used for depression.
-Your doctor may not know you are on it, so you should mention it.
-The POP may not work if you are taking St John's wort.
+A doctor will not know someone is taking it so it needs to be mentioned.
+The POP may not work when taking St John's wort.

 - Ulipristal acetate.
 This is a medicine which comes in two forms - as ellaOne® for emergency contraception, and Esmya® for fibroids.
 If you take the POP after using ellaOne®, you should not take a POP for five days.
 This is because the POP can stop the ellaOne® from working.
 You will need to avoid sex or use a barrier contraceptive (eg, condom) for seven days from the day you took ellaOne®.
 If you take Esmya® you should not use the POP.
 You should also not take it for 12 days after finishing it.